Aspira Women’s Health (NASDAQ:AWH) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Aspira Women’s Health (NASDAQ:AWH – Free Report) in a research report released on Wednesday morning.
-The firm issued a sell rating on the stock.
+StockNews.com assumed coverage on shares of Aspira Women’s Health (NASDAQ:AWH – Free Report) in a report released on Monday.
+The brokerage issued a sell rating on the stock.

-Aspira Women’s Health (NASDAQ:AWH – Get Free Report) last issued its quarterly earnings data on Thursday, May 11th.
-The company reported ($10.94) EPS for the quarter, missing the consensus estimate of ($0.75) by ($10.19).
-Aspira Women’s Health had a negative return on equity of 291.79% and a negative net margin of 278.48%.
-The company had revenue of $2.32 million during the quarter, compared to analysts’ expectations of $2.30 million.
-On average, analysts forecast that Aspira Women’s Health will post -2.04 earnings per share for the current year.
+Aspira Women’s Health (NASDAQ:AWH – Get Free Report) last released its quarterly earnings data on Thursday, May 11th.
+The company reported ($10.94) earnings per share for the quarter, missing the consensus estimate of ($0.75) by ($10.19).
+Aspira Women’s Health had a negative net margin of 278.48% and a negative return on equity of 291.79%.
+The company had revenue of $2.32 million during the quarter, compared to the consensus estimate of $2.30 million.
+Equities research analysts predict that Aspira Women’s Health will post -2.04 earnings per share for the current year.

 About Aspira Women’s Health